Environmental group sues California over whale-killing gear

 Share via Email

-SAN FRANCISCO — An environmental group sued the state of California on Tuesday for allegedly not doing enough to keep Dungeness crab fishery gear from killing protected whales.
+SAN FRANCISCO — An environmental group has sued the state of California for allegedly not doing enough to keep Dungeness crab fishery gear from killing protected whales.

 California should put in place more mandatory protection measures, such as blocking fishing operations from especially important waters for whales, restricting the amount of gear in whale hotspots and reducing the amount of rope running through the water, the